Home » Blog » Seasonal Activities » Winter » Elementary Music Lesson Ideas – February 2025

 Follow the Drinking Gourd Storybook, by Jeanette Winter

-*DO NOT show the Reading Rainbow version of this video to your students without previewing it first.
-Consult with your administrator before using this video in your classroom.
+*DO NOT show the Reading Rainbow version of this video in your classroom without previewing it and first consulting your administrator.
+The realistic depictions are not suitable for many classrooms.

 Pair Spirituals with the History of Civil Rights Leaders